cps-med/med-insight/README.md

 ```

 ## Local Environment Setup
-Refer to the README.md files in each of the three subsystems for information on the respective tech stack, local development environment setup, and general guidance.
+Refer to the README.md files in each of the four subsystems for information on the respective tech stack, local development environment setup, and general guidance.
 You may need to reach out to a peer developer to get secret and sensitive information that is not under version control, such as the contents of .env files.

 ## GitHub Issues
-GitHub Issues is used to track and manage development work across all three subsystems in a lightweight but structured manner.
+GitHub Issues is used to track and manage development work across all four subsystems in a lightweight but structured manner.
 Each issue represents a coding task and should include relevant context and status updates.
 Once a task is complete, it can be closed with a comment.